 And as for the results, I was 4th in the two-day total.

-I lost first place, but I felt surprisingly unaffected by the result.
+I felt surprisingly unaffected by the results.

 On the first day, I thought, "Yay, I might be a little happy with 3rd place," but when the total ranking was announced on the second day

 You may have thought, "Too bad I dropped first place..."